UNCATEGORIZED @US

 EHRs store medical records and track clinical information, while PMS focuses on the business side of healthcare.
 EHRs manage diagnoses, treatment plans, and patient history, whereas PMS ensures appointments, billing, and office operations run smoothly.
 Together, they create a complete solution for both patient care and practice management.

-Common challenges practices face without a system like PMS
+Common challenges practices face without a system like Patient Management Software

 1. High no-shows and scheduling hassles

-Missed patient appointments and inefficient scheduling disrupt workflows and cost practices thousands each year.
+Missed patient appointments and inefficient scheduling disrupt workflows and cost practices huge sums each year.

 2. Scattered patient records